glimpse-editor/glimpse-editor.github.io/content/about.md

 We anticipate in the coming months and years that Glimpse will be a place where people can experiment with fixes that upstream may not have had the resources to work on and new ideas that upstream may have felt unable or unwilling to try for legacy reasons.
 You can read more about our [development priorities](https://github.com/glimpse-editor/Glimpse/wiki/Development-Priorities) on the project wiki.

-Whenever we make improvements or spot a bug, we discuss them with the GNU Image Manipulation Program developers directly on [their IRC channel](https://www.gimp.org/irc.html).
-The biggest wins have been on Windows, where we helped the upstream developers significantly reduce hard disk usage on that platform, and we make them aware of any native build problems that we spot on [MSYS2](https://www.msys2.org/).
+Whenever we make improvements or spot a bug, we usually make the GNU Image Manipulation Program developers aware of it on [their IRC channel](https://www.gimp.org/irc.html).

 [Return to top](#contents)